How to Check the Engine Coolant Inside Your Volkswagen

 It’s important to check your coolant regularly to ensure that it’s at a proper level.
 Doing so may seem daunting for some drivers in Mission Viejo, Rancho Santa Margarita, and Newport Beach, but it’s easier than you might think.

 Follow our step-by-step guide below to check the coolant level inside your Volkswagen.
-If you need help or have any questions, call our service center at Norm Reeves Volkswagen Superstore in Irvine for assistance.
+If you need help or have any questions, schedule a service appointment at Norm Reeves Volkswagen Superstore in Irvine for assistance.

 Checking Your Coolant Levels